xinyzhang9/rxjs_chatroom/README.md

 # Rxjs Chat Room
-This is a chatroom application implemented by Rxjs, Socket IO and React.
+> This is a chatroom application implemented by Rxjs, Socket IO and React.

 ## Technology
 Rxjs: create multiple observables(streams) to send/receive messages from clients.
-SocketIO: setup connections between multiple clients and server.
+Socket IO: setup connections between multiple clients and server.
 React: build UI in the chat room.
 Webpack: bundle all required modules into single js file.